 Carl then receives the GameBook (a PDA-like laptop) by mail with a video from Robin asking for help and an image of Stauf’s mansion.
 Carl then goes to Harley-on-the-Hudson, where Robin was last seen while remembering their last interaction.
 Carl arrives at Stauf’s mansion and after solving a riddle via the GameBook to open the mansion’s door, the game properly starts.

-The 11th Hour, just like its predecessor, uses logical puzzles to advance the plot, but with an added element to the gameplay: 1st you receive a riddle by Stauf in the GameBook referring to any object in the mansion, then you have to find and interact with said object to solve the riddle, but every time you enter a new room, you can’t interact with any object whatsoever until you solve the puzzle located in said room in order to “unlock” the objects and the rest of the room.
+The 11th Hour, just like its predecessor, uses logical puzzles to advance the plot, but with an added element to the gameplay: 1st you receive a riddle by Stauf in the GameBook referring to any object in the mansion, then you have to find and interact with said object to solve the riddle, but every time you enter a new room, you can’t interact with any object whatsoever until you solve the puzzle located in a said room to “unlock” the objects and the rest of the room.
 And there are also a lot of “red herring” objects you can interact with.

 And every time you solve a riddle, you’re awarded a short cutscene, usually depicting Robin’s investigation before her disappearance (later in the game, it also shows Carl’s adventure in the mansion).
-The game’s story is divided in acts (represented by each passing hour), in which at the end of each act, a longer cutscene plays (including the smaller cutscenes you’ve “collected” so far), advancing the story along.
+The game’s story is divided into acts (represented by each passing hour), in which at the end of each act, a longer cutscene plays (including the smaller cutscenes you’ve “collected” so far), advancing the story along.

 To help you, you have the aforementioned GameBook, which substitutes the Ouija board from the last game as the in-game menu.
 In it, you can save and load and you’ll also have access to a map (and although the mansion’s layout is still the same, it’s good to know which rooms are accessible and which puzzles remain unsolved or not) and a help button that substitutes the library book from the last game.
 The first 2 times you use it, it gives you hints to the puzzle or riddle you’re currently solving and the 3rd time, it solves the puzzle or riddle for you (although you still have to search for and interact with the objects to solve the riddles).
 But this time, however, there’s no penalty whatsoever in using the help feature to solve the puzzles and riddles.
 But you can’t use it to solve the last puzzle (which we’ll talk about later on).